Following a bereavement, there are a number of tasks that need to be completed, which can make an already difficult time even more stressful.

-Probate is required by law when the deceased leaves a valid Will and owns a property in their sole name (including any houses, buildings, or land).
-However, probate will not be needed if the assets were held jointly as they will automatically pass to the surviving spouse or civil partner.
+Probate is often required by law when the deceased owns assets in their sole name (including any houses, buildings, or land).
 It is also required if a financial institution (such as a bank) requires a Grant of Probate to release funds.
 The thresholds for requiring probate vary between institutions and are subject to change.
+However, probate will likely not be needed if the assets were held jointly as they will automatically pass to the surviving spouse or civil partner.

 To summarise, not every estate will need probate to proceed, but every estate does require estate administration.
 Kings Court Trust offers specialist estate solutions that cover everything from obtaining the Grant of Probate only to full estate administration on a fixed fee.
 Learn more about our four estate solutions.

 Do I need probate if I have a Lasting Power of Attorney?

 Probate may still be required regardless of whether a Lasting Power of Attorney (LPA) was granted during the deceased’s lifetime.
 An LPA grants someone the ability to manage an individual’s affairs and make decisions on their behalf whilst they are alive.
 A Grant of Probate gives the Executor authority to act on behalf of their estate upon death.
 Whilst the LPA may well have been held by the Executor of an estate, probate must be applied for separately (if required).5

 What if the deceased didn’t leave a Will?